BOCAS DEL TORO VISITOR INFORMATION

 RESTAURANTS IN BOCAS:

 Om Café, Avenida E & 2nd Street, Bocas Town.
-Breakfast and dinner only.
+Dinner only.
 Closed Wednesdays.
 Yes, Bocas has an Indian restaurant!
 This is a great place to go to get that Indian food fix, which since traveling to India I find I want more and more of.
 Both veggie and meat dishes are served.
 As with other Indian restaurants, I recommend getting the Thali so you get a variety of dishes and flavors.
 When mangos are in season make sure to get the mango lassi.
 The Chai tea is yummy too.
 Om has a nice ambience, with groovy, chilled-out, down-tempo electronic music.
 They also have a balcony to sit on to catch the evening tropical breezes.

 La Casbah - Mediterranean Food.
 Intimate restaurant, open air dining, nice music.
 Good for people watching.
 Goat cheese salad, gazpacho, falafel, and pasta are vegetarian options.
 Catty-corner to the Bocas Yoga studio.
 The chef will make you a plate of sauteed veggies, which is not on the menu.
 He's very willing to accomodate and please and the food is delicious!